-• Walk through procedure in the plant with one or more operators to see the work situation and verify the accuracy of the written procedure.
-This is optional and should have also
+- Walk through procedure in the plant with one or more operators to see the work situation and verify the accuracy of the written procedure.
+This is optional and should have also been performed as part of validation of the procedure after it was originally drafted.

 - Determine if the procedure follows the best practices for "presentation" of the content; the best practices will limit the probability of human error.

 - Discuss generic issues related to operating procedures, such as:

 - o staffing (normal and temporary)

 - o human-machine interface

 - o worker training, certification, etc.

 - o management of change

 - o policy enforcement

 - Review other related procedures such as lock out/tag out and hot work.